Menu

 The CWBA's prestigious Mary Lathrop Trailblazer Award, our highest honor, is presented annually to an outstanding female attorney who has enriched the community through her legal and civic activities.
 The Award recognizes the tradition begun by Mary Lathrop, an early woman lawyer in Colorado who blazed many trails for other women in the profession.

-Please contact the CWBA’s Professional Advancement Committee Co-Chairs Hon.
-Colleen Clark or Christine Washburn if you have any questions about the award or nomination process.
+Please contact the CWBA’s EmpowHERment and PublishHERs Committee Co-Chairs Hon.
+Colleen Clark and Katherine Carroll if you have any questions about the award or nomination process.

-Please join us in recognizing Patricia Jarzobski for her outstanding contributions to the legal profession.
+Please join us in recognizing Judge Rodriguez for her outstanding contributions to the legal profession.

-Watch the video of our 2022 Mary Lathrop Trailblazers Award Celebration held on May 20, 2022, as we recognized our 2022 Honoree Judge Theresa Spahn
+Watch the video of our 2025 Mary Lathrop Trailblazer Award Celebration held on May 16, 2025, as we recognized our 2025 Honoree Judge Angie Arkin

 History of the Mary Lathrop Award